top of page

 Who I Work With

-MIRROR meets this readiness.
+MIRROR meets this moment.

 About Me

-I am a psychosexual therapist, researcher, and writer working at the intersection of erotic identity, trauma psychology, predictive neuroscience, and meaning-making.
-My academic foundation includes postgraduate study in Media Psychology, extensive clinical training in psychosexual therapy, and years of lecturing in positive psychology and human development.
-I have contributed psychological insight to national media, delivered a TEDx talk on resilience, and conducted psychological assessments for broadcast environments.
+My background includes postgraduate study in Media Psychology, clinical training in psychosexual therapy, and extensive work in both therapeutic and educational settings.
+I have lectured in positive psychology and human development, contributed psychological insight to national media, delivered a TEDx talk on resilience, and worked within broadcast environments conducting psychological assessments.

 bottom of page